ivy-llc/ivy/docs/overview/glossary.rst

         E.g. Tensorflow and PyTorch.

     Ivy Transpiler
-        The transpiler allows the framework to framework code conversions for supported frameworks.
+        The transpiler allows framework to framework code conversions for supported frameworks.

     Ivy Container
         An Ivy class which inherits from :code:`dict` allows for storing nested data.